 The CMB Program has been an integrative force that aims to tie together the various disciplines of genetics, biochemistry, microbiology, immunology, cell biology and others.
 The goal of CMB is to train our students to examine scientific problems from many perspectives through individualized, flexible programs of coursework and research.

-The Department of Human Genetics at the University of Michigan was founded by Dr. James V. Neel in 1956 and was the first human genetics department in the United States.
+The graduate program in Genetics and Genomics is housed within the Department of Human Genetics at the University of Michigan, which was founded by Dr. James V. Neel in 1956 and was the first human genetics department in the United States.
 The initial focus of the department was human heredity, and this view has grown in breadth and depth through the genomic and post-genomic eras.

 The goal of the doctoral Program in Immunology at the University of Michigan is to train future leaders at the forefront of molecular and cellular immunology.
 Furthermore, our objective is to guide and prepare students for cutting-edge research in immunology while equipping them broadly to address scientific questions from multiple perspectives.